 On March 27, 2020, the United States enacted the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act.
 The Cares Act is an emergency economic stimulus package that includes spending and tax breaks to strengthen the United States economy and fund a nationwide effort to curtail the effect of COVID-19.
-Some of the more significant changes include the ability to carryback net operating losses, the acceleration of AMT credit receivables, and the ability to take 100% bonus on qualified improvement property ("QIP").
-Of these highlighted provisions, the Company has only recognized the provisional impact of the 100% bonus on QIP.
+Some of the more significant changes include the ability to carryback net operating losses, the acceleration of AMT credit receivables, and the ability to take 100% bonus on qualified improvement property, or QIP.
+Of these highlighted provisions, the Company has only recognized the provisional impact of the 100% bonus on QIP in fiscal 2020.
 With respect to the 163(j) limitation implemented as part of the Tax Cuts and Jobs Act, companies were previously limited to deducting interest to thirty percent of adjusted taxable income per year.
 However, with the passage of the CARES Act, companies may elect to use fifty percent of adjusted taxable income in order to calculate the allowable interest deduction for years 2019 and 2020.
-These CARES Act provisions did not impact the Company's tax expense calculations or related income tax account balances.
+These CARES Act provisions did not impact the Company's tax expense calculations or related income tax account balances for the years ended June 30, 2021 or June 30, 2020.